Best Graphic Design Books – 10 Best Picks

 Know Your Onions- Graphic Design by Drew De Soto

-Filled with applicable advice, Know Your Onions is a graphic design book filled with actionable tools.
-In this, you’ll learn how to develop your concepts and create designs that are engaging.
-Skip your years of on-the-job training by reading this book and you’ll feel like you’re speeding through your graphic design career with Drew De Soto as your mentor.
+Packed with practical advice, Know Your Onions delivers actionable tools for graphic designers.
+You’ll learn to develop concepts and create engaging designs.
+Skip years of on-the-job training by reading this book—you’ll accelerate through your graphic design career with Drew De Soto as your mentor.

-Gain 25 years of experience by the end of this book by reading about suppliers, studios, and attracting clients.
+Gain 25 years of experience by book’s end through insights about suppliers, studios, and client attraction strategies.

 Click Here For The Best Price